 I had one experience working as the primary MySQL DBA for an internet startup.
 Turns out they had Oracle for some applications too.
 And another DBA just to handle the Oracle stuff.

-So it came time for Oracle guy to go on vacation.
+So, it came time for the Oracle guy to go on vacation.
 Suddenly these Oracle systems landed on my shoulders.
 We reviewed everything in advance, then he bid his goodbyes.